dcSpark/milkomeda-documentation/docs/cardano/liquid-staking/for_users/user_overview.md

 On this page users can stake their mADA by folowing these steps:

-1. Connecting a wallet (e.g Flint, Metamask, etc)
+1. Connecting a wallet (e.g Metamask, Flint, etc)
 1. Select "Stake" tab
 1. Enter the desired amount on mADA to stake, accept Terms of Use and press "Stake" button
-1. The mADA will be sent to the smart contract and the connected wallet address wil receive the equivalent amount of stMADA
+1. The MADA will be sent to the smart contract and the connected wallet address wil receive the equivalent amount of stMADA

 <p>
-<button onClick={() => addTokenToMM('devnet')}  className='button button--secondary'>Add stMADA to Metamask</button>
+<button onClick={() => addTokenToMM('mainnet')}  className='button button--secondary'>Add stMADA to Metamask</button>
 </p>